Kostia Vlastos: Biography

 Constantine Vlastos was born in Paris, as Constantine George Anthony Dimitrios Vlastos, but was widely known as Kostia Vlastos.
-His father Antonios Vlastos was born on 18 October 1858 in Galați, Romania, whose family name origins could be traced to the island of Chios.
+His father Antonios Vlastos was born on 18 October 1858 in Galați, Romania, whose noble lineage could be traced to the island of Chios.
 He was active in banking and was president of the Bank of Constantinople (Banque de Constantinople) of Andreas Syngros, Georgios Koronios and Stephanos Skouloudis.
 He later moved to Paris, where he managed the French broker house Comptoir d'Escompte.
 Antonios Vlastos was a great donor and one of the founding members of the Greek Philological Society of Constantinople, in 1861.
 His mother, Tarsi Vlastos (1860–1919), née Zarifi, was the daughter of the known Istanbul banker George Zarifis, from which Antonios Vlastos learned the banking business.

 The Aéro-Club de France awarded Kostia Vlastos a spherical balloon (sphériques) pilot license (number 287) on 20 November 1913.
-When the First Balkan War was declared, the 29-year-old Constantine came to Greece and volunteered in the Greek Army, providing his services in defense of the land of his ancestors.
+When the First Balkan War was declared, the 29-year-old Constantine came to Greece and volunteered in the Greek Army, providing his services for the liberation of the land of his ancestors.
 He initially received the rank of corporal and was later promoted to sergeant.
 He joined the Army Company of Automobiles, because of his ability to drive a car.
 During his service he was accompanied by his brother Stephen A. Vlastos (1885–1960), who was a war correspondent for the French newspaper Le Temps using the pseudonym Etienne Labranche.